Yuvaraj-kurri3/python-projects/README.md

-th eproject moto is to convert normall text to morse code
+the project moto is to convert  text to morse code